Yongmin-Yoo/claimsem/README.md

 }
 ```

 The repository does not silently substitute a different encoder.
-Using another model may change the reported results.
+Changing the encoder may change the reported results.

-For efficient T4 inference, the encoder pipeline uses:
+For efficient T4 inference, the encoder pipeline supports:

-- `torch.inference_mode()`
+- PyTorch inference mode
 - automatic mixed precision
 - dynamic padding
 - length-aware batching
-- masked mean pooling on GPU
+- GPU masked mean pooling
-- shard-level caching
-- resumable execution
+- resumable shard processing
-- FP32 output storage
+- FP32 feature storage

 ---